-Nikon produce a large range of lenses with their own specific acronyms.
-Sigma, Tamron and Tokina also make Nikon Fit SLR Lenses making the selection almost equally as wide
+Nikon produces a large range of lenses with their own specific acronyms.
+Sigma, Tamron, and Tokina also make Nikon Fit SLR Lenses making the selection almost equally as wide.

 AF DC_ Nikkor Lenses: Defocus-image Control adjusting spherical aberration and thus the blur giving rounded blur effect used for portraits.

-CRC (Close-Range Correction): Fot fisheye, wide-angle, Micro, and limited medium telephoto, offering higher quality at closer distances.
+CRC (Close-Range Correction): Fisheye, wide-angle, macro, and limited medium telephoto, offering higher quality at closer distances.

-DX Nikkor: optimised for bodies with smaller sensors.
+DX Nikkor: optimized for bodies with smaller sensors.

 ED: Extra-low Dispersion glass.
-Superior sharpness and colour, correcting blue and red light travel.
+Superior sharpness and color, correcting blue and red light travel.

 IF: Internal Focusing.
 Lens length remains unchanged